-With its deep and long-standing relationship with both labor and management, FMCS is uniquely positioned to assist parties with collective bargaining and their legal obligation to negotiate in good faith.
-With so many new parties, FMCS is now augmenting outreach and providing mediator assignments for all newly organized units.
-A concerted effort by FMCS to train and assist newly recognized bargaining units will provide them the skills and knowledge to effectively communicate, problem-solve, and negotiate agreements in a less contentious environment.
+With its deep and long-standing relationships with both labor and management, FMCS is uniquely positioned to assist parties with collective bargaining and their legal obligation to negotiate in good faith.
+Starting in 2023, FMCS has augmented its standard outreach and providing mediator assignments for all newly organized bargaining units.
+A concerted effort by FMCS to train and assist these new units will provide them the skills and knowledge to effectively communicate, problem-solve, and negotiate agreements in a less contentious environment.